john-azzaro/Study-Continuous-Integration/README.md

 ## How do you use Travis CLI?

 ### STEP 0: Install Travis CI command line interface
 To do this, you may need to install Rudy on your computer if you use windows because it does not come insalled on your machine.
 To do this, simply visit the ruby website.
-You may or may not have Ruby installed, so check first to see if you have it.
+However, you may want to rin ``` ruby -v``` in gitbash to make sure you you have'nt installed it already.
 Then in Gitbash install Ruby.
 Note that when you install ruby in gitbash, you use the prfix "gem", which is the Ruby equivalent of NPM.
 ```
-    ruby -v          // check for version of ruby installed
+    ruby -v                           // this checks for ruby version (if installed already)
 ```
 ```
     gem install travis